 The big caveat is that this year, 2020 Christmas events are being cancelled left, right and centre so we also have a few suggestions for how to see Santa virtually.
 And actually, some of them look really fun.
 Obviously a virtual Santa experience won’t be the same but it’s a really good alternative.

 Going to a pantomime with the kids at Christmas really is one of the most fun things to do at Christmas with family.
 The kids love the over the top productions and still quote lines from the last panto we saw.
 There are just enough jokes and innuendos to go over the kids’ heads and keep the adults chuckling too.

 There is one London Christmas pantomime running at time of writing.
-If you are heading into London, you could try Pantoland at the Palladium.
+If you are heading into London at Christmas (which we highly recommend because it is the BEST UK city to visit at Christmas with kids), you could try Pantoland at the Palladium.
 It is running from 12th December 2020 for 3 weeks.

 Virtual alternative: In case all the Christmas pantomimes are cancelled this year, you could check out Cinderella which is a virtual (and interactive) panto.
 We have booked ours for 24th December and are really looking forwards to it.

 3. Go Ice Skating